Auth API Validation Checks

 For card-not-present transactions, the expiry date that the cardholder entered is in merchant_supplied_expiration_date.
 For card-present transactions the expiry data in the magnetic stripe is in track_expiration_date.

 Galileo checks the expiry date against the expiry date in the Galileo system to ensure that the values match.
 Galileo provides the date that it has on file in expiration_date.
-If the dates do not match, Galileo returns 54 (card expiration date mismatch).
-If the expiration date has passed, Galileo also returns 54.
+If the dates do not match or If the expiration date has passed, Galileo returns this code:

 Sufficient funds